cloudmesh/useful-introduction_to_cloud-2015/docs/source/accounts/accounts.rst

      - Titles of the Lessons
      - Description of the Lessons
    * - |video-portal-account|
+     - 16:33 min
+     - Create a portal account in FutureSystems.
+     - This lesson explains you how to create a portal account which is the first step in getting access to FutureSystems.
+You can also view the prvious vidieos form FutureGrid as they still apply.
+       For written material, see section :ref:`s-account-create-account`.
+   * - |video-portal-account|
      - 5:10 min
      - Create a portal account
      - This lesson explains you how to create a portal account which